-An IFN-γ enzyme-linked immunosorbent spot (ELISpot) assay was used to determine the numbers of IFN-γ producing mycobacterium-specific T-cells in PBMCs using a human/monkey IFN-γ kit (Mabtech) as described previously (33).
-In brief, PBMCs were cultured with 10μg/ml purified protein derivative (PPD) (SSI, Copenhagen), or without antigen, in triplicate, and incubated for 18 hours.
-Phorbol 12-myristate (100 ng/ml) (Sigma) and ionomycin (1μg/ml) (CN Biosciences) were used as a positive control.
+An IFN- $\gamma$ enzyme-linked immunosorbent spot (ELISpot) assay was used to determine the numbers of IFN- $\gamma$ producing mycobacterium-specific T cells in PBMCs using a human/monkey IFN- $\gamma$ kit (Mabtech) as described previously [32].
+In brief, PBMCs were cultured with 10 μg/mL purified protein derivative (PPD) (SSI, Copenhagen), or without antigen, in triplicate, and incubated for 18 h.
+Phorbol 12-myristate (100 ng/mL) (Sigma) and ionomycin (1 μg/mL) (CN Biosciences) were used as a positive control.
 After culture, spots were developed according to the manufacturer's instructions.
 Determinations from triplicate tests were averaged.
-Data were analysed by subtracting the mean number of spots in medium-only control wells from the mean counts in antigen stimulated wells (32).
+Data were analysed by subtracting the mean number of spots in medium-only control wells from the mean counts in antigen-stimulated wells [31].